Where Are the Kings

 Secure checkout Fast Shipping Easy returns

-But how can a boy with so many questions, in a family with so many secrets, understand the person he is becoming?
-Without his mother to ground him on the earth, will he spin off into the stars?
+But with so many questions, in a family with so many secrets, it is difficult for Jack to understand the person he is becoming.
+How can a simple boy learn to become a king?

 Donal Ryan, from Nenagh, County Tipperary, has published seven number one bestselling novels and a short story collection.
 He has won several awards for his fiction, including the European Union Prize for Literature, the Guardian First Book Award and six Irish Book Awards, and has been shortlisted for several more, including the Costa Book Award and the Dublin International Literary Award.
 He has been nominated for the Booker Prize twice.
 His most recent novel, Heart Be at Peace, won the Book of the Year at the Irish Book Awards, the Orwell Prize for Fiction and was shortlisted for Novel of the Year at the Nero Book Awards.
 His work has been adapted for stage and screen.
 He teaches Creative Writing at the University of Limerick.